juice-shop/pwning-juice-shop/part2/sensitive-data.md

 #### Hints

-* Bjoern chose to answer his chosen question truthfully but tried to make it harder for attackers by applying sort of a historial twist
+* Bjoern chose to answer his chosen question truthfully but tried to make it harder for attackers by applying sort of a historical twist
 * Hints to the answer to Bjoern's question can be found by looking him up in social networks
 * Brute forcing the answer should be next to impossible

 [^1]: http://goodsecurityquestions.com